-Rachel has a Bachelor of Health Science, majoring in Human Movement and Public Health, Graduate Certificate in Evaluation and is currently completing a Masters in Evaluation.
+Rachel has a Bachelor of Health Science, majoring in Human Movement and Public Health and a Masters in Evaluation.
 Rachel has worked in injury prevention in Western Australia for over 7 years and has experience working for not-for-profit and governments locally and internationally.

 Injury Prevention Lead

 Juliana coordinates the delivery of injury prevention programs and services to prevent injury and support recovery in Western Australia such as Stay On Your Feet® campaigns.

 Juliana has a Bachelor of Science (Health Promotion).

 Sonya leads Injury Matters strength and balance programs for falls prevention.

 Sonya is a qualified Physiotherapist and has more than 25 years of experience in the field of Physiotherapy and also has a background in teaching.

 Gemma supports community focused injury prevention programs at Injury Matters such as Stay On Your Feet® and services designed to contribute to a population level reduction in injury rates in WA.
 She previously lived and worked in remote Western Australia and has experience delivering mental health, ear health and capacity building programs, and working with Aboriginal communities.

 Gemma holds a Bachelor of Health Science from the University of Western Australia, majoring in Human Biology and Public Health.